DrafaKiller/FlowPlugin-ts/README.md

 });
 ```

-That way you will know exactly what parameters your plugin should send.
+If you want to make sure that your plugin is working properly, you can use the `Flow.Launcher.*` interface with `satisfies` to check if your plugin is sending the correct actions.

 Read more about what actions are available and their parameters in the [type definition](https://github.com/DrafaKiller/FlowPlugin-ts/blob/v1.0.0/src/api/types/standard.ts#L50-L177).

-## Custom Actions
+### Custom Actions

-Actions can be used to perform custom actions when clicking on an item, and support asynchronous operations.

-When adding an item, you can specify an action to be executed when the item is clicked, using the `jsonRPCAction` property.
+Actions not recognized by the launcher will be sent back to the plugin as requests.

 ```ts
 flow.add({